 Intrauterine Contraceptive Systems

-Both are small T – shaped devices that must be inserted into your womb by a trained doctor.
+All three are small T – shaped devices that must be inserted into your womb by a trained doctor.

 How does a hormonal IUS work?

 - It thickens the mucus in your cervix so it helps to stop sperm reaching an egg.

 - In some women it stops the ovaries releasing an egg (ovulation), but most women who use an IUS still ovulate.

 - It makes the lining of the womb thinner so implantation cannot happen.

 The IUS is very safe – less than 1 in 100 women will get pregnant during the time the coil is in place.